 Best Hair Dye to Use While Breastfeeding

 When choosing a hair dye to use while breastfeeding, opt for an ammonia free hair color.
 Ammonia is typically going to be the most toxic ingredient found in hair color.
+I’ll be linking to the best brands of hair color to use while breastfeeding in each section.

 If you need to cover gray roots, you will want to use an ammonia free permanent hair dye like this one at Amazon.